CougarsCare/cougarscare.github.io/_posts/2020-10-10-cougar-chronicle-article.md

 “What Cougars Care is for me is a way to think about students holistically, we don’t just think about them as math students or Spanish students, we understand that they have complex lives and needs,” said Mr. Urban, Spanish teacher, and Cougars Care Adviser.

 Cougars Care is open to everyone, whether they come every time or if they come once; it is an open place to be able to help other students.
 As a club their goal is to help all students, and to make Coronado a better community as a whole, one step and one student at a time.

-<small>Article Written by Madison Marcy for The Cougar Chronicle - 2015</small>